$0 Down, 0% Interest, 0 Payments for 12 Months. Available until May 31.

-Exterior patio image featuring a 2-panel open Infinity Inswing French Door with Prairie 9-Lite Simulated Divided Lites in Pebble Gray exterior finish with Brushed Chrome hardware and a Beige sill.
+Exterior patio image featuring a 2-panel open Inswing French Door with Prairie 9-Lite Simulated Divided Lites in Pebble Gray exterior finish with Brushed Chrome hardware and a Beige sill

-French doors have an elegance that other patio doors can’t match.
-Learn the differences between French door styles to help find the right one for your home.
+French doors, also known as hinged doors, have an elegance that other patio doors can’t match.
+Their design fits in some places better than sliding or folding patio doors.
+Searching for the best exterior French doors for your home?
+Learn the differences between French door styles to help find the right one for your home

-Single-hinged exterior French doors work well in areas with limited space, like kitchens and bedrooms.
-Marvin Replacement offers a single-hinged inswing French door that can lighten a darker area well.
+Single-hinged exterior French doors work well in kitchens and bedrooms.
+They will swing inwards or outwards and can lighten a darker area well.
+Marvin Replacement offers a single-hinged inswing French door.

-Double-hinged exterior French doors fit best in bigger spaces, like a living room that opens to a patio.
+Double-hinged exterior French doors fit best in bigger spaces.
+They often appear in living rooms that open to a patio.
 They can also open inwards or outwards.
-Depending upon the configuration, one door can be fixed or both doors can open.
-The additional door adds more natural light.
-Marvin Replacement’s Inswing French doors come in single hinged, 2, or 3-panel varieties
+Depending upon the configuration, one door can remain fixed or both doors can open.
+The extra door adds more natural light.
+Our inswing French doors come in single hinged, 2-, or 3-panel varieties.

 Sliding French Door

-If you like the design of a French door but are tight on space for a door to open and close, a sliding French door provides the perfect solution.
-Marvin Replacement’s Sliding French door is available with 2, 3 or 4-panel configurations and can span up to 16-feet wide for brighter views.
+If you don't have room for swinging doors, a sliding French door provides the perfect solution.
+Marvin Replacement’s Sliding French door can have 2, 3 or 4-panel configurations.
+They can span up to 16-feet wide for bright views.

-Exterior French doors are typically built with vinyl, wood, or fiberglass.
-Each material has its advantages and disadvantages, so it’s important to know the differences so you can find the best French door for your home.
+Exterior French doors are typically built with vinyl, wood, fiberglass, or aluminum.
+Each material has its pros and cons.
+It’s important to know the differences so you can find the best French door for your home.

 Fiberglass

-Fiberglass sliding French doors offer the perfect mix of style and durability.
-Marvin Replacement’s Ultrex® fiberglass is 8x stronger than vinyl and has an acrylic finish that is 3x thicker than the competition, so it is virtually maintenance-free.
-Plus, Ultrex can be painted to match a home.
+Fiberglass sliding French doors and inswing French doors offer the perfect mix of style, and durability.
+Marvin Replacement’s Ultrex® fiberglass is 8x stronger than vinyl.
+It also has an acrylic finish that is 3x thicker than the competition, so it’s virtually maintenance-free.
+Plus, you can paint Ultrex fiberglass to match a home.

 Exterior French Door Pros and Cons